panzerdp/dmitripavlutin.com/content/posts/131-react-debounce-throttle/index.md

 ```

 If the debounced or throttled event handler access props or state values, do not forget to set property the dependencies argument of `useMemo(..., dependencies)`.

+*What events, in your opinion, worth debouncing and throttling?*